azamuktam/aws-saa-c03-guides/topic-guides/06-VPC.md

 * Multi-AZ → multiple subnets
 * Subnets contain resources
 * **Route tables determine traffic paths**
+* newly created subnet is, by default, linked to the **main route table** of the VPC.

 > Route table = **"Traffic to X goes through Y."**